Final 2010 Planning Commission Meeting Monday

 Some of the statistics, available in detail on the staff report, will get your attention, too.
 For example, "incidents" (ranging from Assaults to Traffic Stops and almost anything you can imagine in between) have gone from 111 in 2008, to 123 in 2009 to 634 for the first nine months of 2010!
 It's obvious we have a problem and something must be done to fix it.
 We have reached a point where young mothers simply refuse to take their children to the park, library, historical society and other amenities for fear of confrontation with homeless people.

-NOT AN EASY PRO
+NOT AN EASY PROBLEM TO SOLVE

 I don't kid myself that this is going to be an easy problem to resolve.
 The economy has produced a growing number of homeless people - no news to anyone paying attention as they drive around our city.
 The formation of this task force seems like the right first step to addressing this issue and I commend Assistant City Manager Tom Hatch for being the point man on this issue.